Ross Jones (rugby league): Farming and family

 When Jones returned from the England tour he bought a 110-acre farm on the East Coast at Matakana where he milked cows.
-The farm was on the Ōmaha Flats moorland.
+The farm was on the Omaha Flats moorland.
 Soon after returning he married Errol Jane May Matthew on 25 May 1940.
 Ross' older brother, Murray David Jones died on 8 October 1940, aged 30.
 His parents, Ross, and brother Howard published In Memoriam notices on the anniversary of his death in the following years.
 Murray had been a New Zealand yachting representative and was the skipper of the Lipton Cup winning crew in 1936 on the Valeria.

 Howard Jones in #11 for New Zealand against India in a 1938 hockey international at Wellington.

 While Ross' brother Howard was a New Zealand hockey representative chosen for the tour of Australia in 1932.
 However he was unable to tour "owing to an accident".
 He had been running to catch a tram, "slipped and fell heavily, receiving injuries to the knee".
 Doctors suggested "it would be at least a month before he would be able to play a hockey match".
 He would be picked to represent New Zealand again in 1938 against the touring Indian side.

 In early December, 1940 Ross was balloted for overseas service in World War 2 but he did not go to war.
 While farming was never declared an essential industry appeals against conscription were often successful and by 1945 farmers "made up a third of the men who had been kept out of the armed forces to work at home".
 In 1944 an advertisement appeared in the Rodney and Otamatea Times where Jones was selling "2 well-bred pups (sheep)" along with other farm equipment.

 Ross and Errol had three sons, Murray Gordon Jones (1942–75), Roderick (Rod) Ross Jones (1945–present), and Ivor Jones (1947–present).
 Murray became an All Black in 1973, representing them in five matches including a test against the touring England side in 1973.
 He also played for the Junior All Blacks (1965), Auckland (1964–69), and North Auckland (1970–74).
 In 1975 he drowned in Auckland Harbour while attempting to rescue his two-year-old son Jamie, following a yachting accident where he had fallen overboard.
 He was buried at North Shore Memorial Park.
 Middle son, Rod Jones was a winger and centre who played club rugby union for Takapuna and Omaha, and representative rugby for Auckland Colts (1966), North Auckland (1968–75), All Black Trialist (1970), and New Zealand Barbarians (1973).
 Ivor also represented the Rodney Rugby Union and played for the senior Omaha side.